Astros slug 3 homers to end skid with 5-2 win over Dodgers - WTMJ

 AP Sports Writer

+HOUSTON (AP) — Carlos Correa denied that Houston’s win meant more because it came against the Los Angeles Dodgers and Trevor Bauer, who has been one of the loudest critics of the Astros since their sign-stealing scandal was uncovered.

+“A lot of people have said a lot and that don’t mean that we go out there every single day and try to win because of what they said,” he said.
+“It don’t mean much to us.
+We just go out there and try to win games.”

-HOUSTON (AP) — Jose Altuve, Carlos Correa and Aledmys Díaz homered, and the Houston Astros stopped a four-game slide by topping Trevor Bauer and the Los Angeles Dodgers 5-2 on Wednesday night.
+Correa, Jose Altuve and Aledmys Díaz homered, and the Astros stopped a four-game slide by topping Bauer and the Dodgers 5-2 on Wednesday night.

 Altuve hit a leadoff drive in the first inning, and Correa put Houston ahead to stay with a tiebreaking solo shot off Bauer with two outs in the sixth.
 Díaz tacked on a two-run shot during the Astros’ three-run seventh.